-It’s challenging to eat local this time of year, but here are some easy and delicious recipes to try featuring cabbage, carrots, onions, and potatoes – all of which can still be found at Upper Valley farm stands and farmers’ markets.
-Vermont Harvest of the Month, also, has a selection of great recipes using cabbage, the February vegetable of the month.
+It’s challenging to eat local in winter, but here are some easy and delicious recipes to try featuring cabbage, carrots, onions, and potatoes – all of which can still be found at Upper Valley farm stands and farmers’ markets.

 Roasted Cabbage And Apples With Italian Sausage